 Thank you for bringing your experiences and your goals to the University of Victoria!
 Start your journey with curiosity and move forward with courage.
 The whole campus community is here to support you.

-Wherever you're coming from, and whatever your previous connection to Canada, the International Office is dedicated to helping you get the most from your UVic experience.
+Wherever you're coming from, and whatever your previous connection to Canada, International Student Services (ISS) is dedicated to helping you get the most from your UVic experience.
 Consider us your local consultants for all things new and different.

 Our services include: